[ YOU ARE HERE: Houghton Heritage > Articles > Hillside Cemetery Menu > Cemetery History Overview ]

 Up until 1892 and the opening of the Durham Road Municipal Cemetery at a cost of £4000 [shown above], Hillside was the only place in Houghton where you could get buried but the site was soon running out of space.
 Despite requests by the now aged Rector Grey, the Local Board of Health refused to have Durham Road Cemetery consecrated.

-This particularly riled the old Rector as the municipal in neighbouring Hetton-le-Hole was consecrated, and the Church authorities had no option other than to extend Hillside to the east.
+This particularly riled the old Rector as the municipal cemetery in neighbouring Hetton-le-Hole was consecrated; the Church authorities had no option other than to extend Hillside Cemetery on land to the east.
 The extension was consecrated by the Bishop of Durham and the first burial took place on 22nd December 1894.

 ![]() |